What does this measure?

 Why is this important?

-Diabetes is the leading cause of kidney failure, non-traumatic lower-limb amputations, and new cases of blindness among adults in the United States.
+Diabetes is a leading cause of kidney failure, non-traumatic lower-limb amputations, and new cases of blindness among adults in the United States.
 It is also a major cause of heart disease and stroke, and the seventh leading cause of death in the United States.
 Associated with lack of activity and being overweight and obese, Type 2 diabetes is a growing public health concern across the U.S.

 How is our county doing?

-In 2019, the rate of new diabetes diagnoses was 60 per 10,000 residents in Essex County.
-This was higher the national rate of 56 per 10,000 residents.
-Essex's rate has declined 21% from 76 per 10,000 in 2011, a bit lower than the national decrease of 23%.
+In 2023, the rate of new diabetes diagnoses was 65 per 10,000 residents in Essex County.
+This was higher than the state rate of 59 per 10,000 residents and the national rate of 62.
+Essex's rate has declined 13% from 75 per 10,000 in 2014, compared to the national decrease of 3%.
+The state's rate increased 11% from 2014.

 How do we compare to similar counties?